Ernest Seyd: Biography

-Ernest Seyd was also asked by the United States Congress to report on the American Coinage Bill of 1873 then pending.
+Seyd was also asked by the United States Congress to report on the American Coinage Bill of 1873 then pending.
 Seyd's writings on banking, bullion operations, and kindred subjects were well known, and his persistent advocacy of the use of silver as a standard, and his opposition to the policy of demonetisation of that metal, constitute him a leading, if not the principal pioneer of the nineteenth-century "bimetallic" movement in England.

-Ernest J. F. Seyd, son of above, was the author of Bi-metallism in 1886 and the Further Fall in Silver and The Silver Question in 1893.
+Ernest J. F. Seyd, the son of Ernest Seyd, was the author of Bi-metallism in 1886 and the Further Fall in Silver and The Silver Question in 1893.

 The “Crime of 1873” hoax

-In 1877, a story started circulating that Ernest Seyd, a London banker, had bribed Congress to pass the Coinage Act of 1873, which discontinued the minting of silver dollars.
-For example, here is how the Ohio Democrat explained the situation to its rival newspaper, the Canton Repository:
+In 1877, a story started circulating that Seyd had bribed Congress to pass the Coinage Act of 1873, which discontinued the minting of silver dollars.
+The Ohio Democrat explained the situation to its rival newspaper, the Canton Repository:

 Well, Mr. Repository, let us see; here is the “evidence:”

 “Congressional Record, 1872, April 9, page 2034, Mr. Hooper, Chairman of the Committee of Coinage, in his reports, states: 'Ernest Seyd, of London, a distinguished writer and bullionist, who is now here and has given great attention to the subject of mints and coinage, after examining the first draft of this bill made various sensible suggestions, which the Committee adopted and embodied in this bill.'